metalkast/metalkast/README.md

 ---

-metalkast is a baremetal Kubernetes cluster deployer.
+metalkast provides easy bootstrap and management of Kubernetes clusters on bare metal.

-It is currently possible to bootstrap a baremetal cluster but the reference configuration is not recommended for production use.
+It is currently possible to bootstrap a bare metal cluster but the reference configuration is not recommended for production use.

 ## Documentation